KoMa-Git/GithubPortfolio/Flask/readme.md

-# Flask microsite for automate testin
+# Flask microsite for automate testing

 This is a small project where i could show my enthusiasm about coding, testing and connecting things together.